uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/README.md

 ## Preview

-Whilst writing documentation we can run a middleman server to preview how the published version will look in the browser.
+Whilst writing documentation you can run a middleman server to preview how the published version will look in the browser.
 After saving a change the preview in the browser will automatically refresh.

+Make sure to preview your changes locally before you commit them.

-The preview is only available on our own computer.
+The preview is only available on your own computer.
 Others won't be able to access it if they are given the link.

 Type the following to start the server: